About Deltassist & Accreditation

 Follow this link to our most up-to-date programs and services brochures.
 Feel free to print copies for yourself.

-‘Deltassist provides services and care to everyone, regardless of people’s age, disability, gender, gender identity, race, religion or belief or sexual orientation.’
+‘Deltassist provides services and care to everyone, regardless of people’s age, ability, gender, gender identity, race, religion or belief or sexual orientation.’